utsavmehta24/Time-Table/README.md

 ```

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any features or fixes you would like to see.

 ## Contact
-For any inquiries or support, feel free to contact [Utsav Mehta](mailto:your-email@example.com).
+For any inquiries or support, feel free to contact [Utsav Mehta](mailto:utsavmehta24072003@gmail.com).

 ---